Ladvien/ladvien.github.io/_posts/2019-09-01-lego-deep-learning-classifier-cnn.md

 val_dir                 = './lego_id_training_data/gray_test/'
 ```
 #### Parameters: Training Session
-These parameters help pick back up from an interrupted training session.
+The first few parameters help pick back up from an interrupted training session.
 If your session is interrupted at epoch 183, then you could set `continue_training` = `True` and `initial_epoch` = 184, then execute the script.
 This should then load the last best model and pick back up training where you left off.
 Lastly, if you set `clear_logs` = `True` then it clears the Tensorboard information.
-So, if you continue a session, you will want to set this to false.
+So, if you continue a session, you will want to set this to `False`.

 This section is a WIP and there are several issues.
-First, the Tensorboard logs should be save in separate folders and shouldn't need to be cleared.
+First, the Tensorboard logs should be saved in separate folders and shouldn't need to be cleared.
 Also, when continuing a training session it resets the best validation score (tracked for saving your model before overfitting) resulting in a temporary dip in performance.

 #### Parameters: Image Data
 The `input_shape` refers to the dimensions of an image: height, width, and color (RGB) values.  `image_size` derives from the `input_shape`.

 Note, one issue I had early on with `image_size`.
-I tried non-square images (which hurt training and aren't recommended) and found out the hard way most of the image parameters which are looking for height and width reverse their order in the Python libraries.
+I tried non-square images (which hurt training and aren't recommended) and found out the hard way most of the image parameters looking for height and width reverse their order in the Python libraries.

 For example, this is what's needed:
 ```python